Steady-state relations for a two-level system locally and relatively-strongly coupled to a generic many-body quantum chaotic environment: Numerical Simulations

 We employ a model that consists of one qubit as the central system $S$ and one defect Ising chain as the environment $\E$.
 The Ising chain is composed of $N$ $\frac{1}{2}$-spins lying in a nonhomogenous transverse field, whose Hamiltonian is written as

-where $S^x_l$ and $S^z_l$ indicate Pauli matrices.
+where $S^x_l$ and $S^z_l$ indicate Pauli matrices divided by $2$ for the $l$-th site.
 The parameters $h_x$, $J_z$, $d_1$ and $d_5$ are adjusted, such that the defect Ising chain is a quantum chaotic system.
-That is, for levels neither close to the upper bound nor to the lower bound of the energy regime, the nearest-level-spacing distribution $P(s)$ is close to the Wigner-Dyson distribution $P_W(s) = \frac{\pi}{2}s\exp(-\frac{\pi}{4}s^2)$, which is almost identical to the prediction of the random matrix theory.
-The periodic boundary condition was used in our numerical simulations.
+That is, for levels not close to edges of the energy spectrum, the nearest-level-spacing distribution $P(s)$ is close to the Wigner-Dyson distribution $P_W(s) = \frac{\pi}{2}s\exp(-\frac{\pi}{4}s^2)$, the latter of which is almost identical to the prediction of the RMT.
 The exact values of the parameters used are $h_x = 0.9, J_z = 1.0$, $d_1 = 1.11$, and $ d_5 = 0.6$.
+In our numerical simulations, the periodic boundary condition was used.